 In April 2024, we announced the termination of the employment of our Senior Vice President of U.S. Sales, effective April 29, 2024.
-Pursuant to his employment agreements, he is eligible for severance benefits provided that he signs a release of claims in favor of the Company and complies with certain covenants, including non-competition and non-solicitation restrictions.
+Pursuant to his employment agreements, he was eligible for severance benefits provided that he signed a release of claims in favor of the Company and complies with certain covenants, including non-competition and non-solicitation restrictions.
+He signed the release, and we began making severance payments to him in July 2024.